 - ◆ Set the master administrator ID and password.
 A user who logs on to Content Gateway Manager with the administrator ID has access to all Content Gateway Manager activities.
-See Setting the administrator ID and password, page 154. - Create and maintain a list of user accounts that determines who can log on to Content Gateway Manager and which activities they can perform.
-See Creating a list of user accounts, page 155. - Create an access control list of IP addresses that defines which machines can access Content Gateway Manager.
-See Controlling host access to Content Gateway Manager, page 155. - Use SSL for secure administration.
-See Using SSL for secure administration, page 156.
+See Setting the administrator ID and password, page 168. - ◆ Create and maintain a list of user accounts that determines who can log on to Content Gateway Manager and which activities they can perform.
+See Creating a list of user accounts, page 169. - ◆ Create an access control list of IP addresses that defines which machines can access Content Gateway Manager.
+See Controlling host access to Content Gateway Manager, page 170. - Use SSL for secure administration.
+See Using SSL for secure administration, page 170. - Require administrators to log on to TRITON Unified Security Center, with or without two-factor authentication, and then use the TRITON - Web Security Content Gateway access page to log on to Content Gateway Manager.
+See, Accessing Content Gateway Manager, page 11 the correct ID and password can view all the statistics on the Monitor tab and change any configuration options on the Configure tab.